Negative Feedback Handling

 Why would you do Negative Feedback Handling?

-To make your services better, it's important to know what problems end-users face every day.
+To improve your services, it's important to know what problems end-users face daily.
 If you don't respond to their written feedback, your coworkers and the company's employees won't have a high opinion of your IT team.

 When end-users have issues that can't be fixed quickly, they're often unhappy and more likely to give negative feedback.
 Our benchmark data shows that just 13% of tickets are responsible for 80% of end-user productivity losses due to IT problems.
-Negative Feedback Handling is a great way to find out about issues that regular IT metrics don't pick up on.
+Negative Feedback Handling is a great way to discover issues that traditional IT metrics don't pick up on.

 When would you start the Negative Feedback Handling process?

 You can start whenever you feel the team is ready for it.
-If you started using Weekly Operational Meetings in use, this is a logical next step.
-Importantly, make sure you don't wait months after you've started to form the practice, as otherwise, you might make end-users perceive that you don't read the comments they spend time writing.
+This is the logical next step if you’ve started using Weekly Operational Meetings.
+Importantly, make sure you don't wait months after you've begun to form the practice, as otherwise, you might make end-users perceive that you don't read the comments they spend time writing.

 How to run the Negative Feedback Handling process?